- Location: Delaware

 If you are ready and the licensing official has time, you can also sit for the written test.

 The written test will test your knowledge of road safety and specific topics having to do with motorcycle driving.
 For example, what is the helmet law for motorcycle drivers?
-Is it different for you if you are younger than 19?

 The Motorcycle Operator Manual includes some sample questions for you to test your knowledge.
 You must pass the written test before proceeding to the eye screening exam or road test.

 The minimum vision requirement is the same as that for regular driver licensing.
-You must pass with 20/40 level vision to ensure you see well enough to drive both day and night.

 If you fail the eye screening exam you will have to bring back a Vision Evaluation Form, available online using the free Adobe Reader, along with corrective lenses.
 Retake the test; when you pass, you are ready to advance to the road sign test.